 Well, history has an empirical answer for you.

-I looked at the historical data to see if I could identify the best time of the year to buy gold.
-Going into my research, I suspected January would be best, but what I found was interesting and points to other times when gold is a good investment.
+I looked at the historical data to see if I could identify the best period in the year to buy gold.
+Going into my research, I suspected January would be the best month.
+But what I found was interesting and points to other times when gold is a good investment.

-We calculated the average gain and loss for every day of the year since 1975 (when it was legal to buy gold again in the US) and put it in a chart.
+To determine the answer, I calculated the average gain and loss for every day of the year since 1975 (when it was legal to buy gold again in the U.S.) and put it in a chart.
 Here’s what it shows:

 You can also see that the price of gold, on average, does not historically revisit its prior-year low.
-The low of the year is indeed in January—but it’s the low of that year, not the prior year.
-Obviously, there were years when the gold price did fall—but there were also years it soared.
-Smoothing out all those surges and corrections and manias and selloffs, investors will get their best price at the very beginning of the year, or the year before.
+The low of the year is indeed in January — but it’s the low of that year, not the prior year.
+Obviously, there were years when the gold price did fall.
+But there were also years it soared.
+After smoothing out all those surges, corrections, manias and selloffs, investors will get their best price at the very beginning of the year or the year before.

 It’s easy to see silver’s higher volatility.
-What also sticks out is that historically, silver doesn’t come close to touching the January low.
-The other best time to buy is in June.
+What also sticks out is that historically, silver doesn’t come close to touching the January low at any other time.
+The other best time to buy silver is in June.